Macrometacorp/docs/docs/collections/documents/index.md

 ### Document Handle

-A _document handle_ is a string (`_id`) that identifies a document in the GeoFabric database.
+A _document handle_ is a string (`_id`) that identifies a document in the fabric database.
 The string value consists of the collection's name and the document's `_key` separated by a slash `/`.

 ### Document Key

 A _document key_ is an attribute (`_key`) that identifies a document in its collection and is primarily used for querying.
 Each document's `_key` is unchangeable.

 If you do not specify a key, one is automatically created.
 An automatic key is only unique within its collection or sharded collections in a cluster.
-Automatic keys might not be unique across different GeoFabrics.
+Automatic keys might not be unique across different fabrics.
 Each collection has a `keyOptions` that can disallow user-specified keys completely or use a specific template for automatically creating keys.

 ### Document Revision